 Ear pain – There are nerves that travel to both your tonsils and ears, so a tonsil stone may actually cause ear pain

 White patch in tonsil – A dead giveaway is actually noticing the tonsil stone.
 It appears as a patch of white debris trapped in the tonsil.

 Most tonsil stones do not require any treatment and will come out on their own, tiny stones.
 If a tonsil stone is persistent or large, it may require intervention.
 The most common forms of treatment for tonsil stones are antibiotics, surgical removal of the stone, or surgical removal of the tonsils if they are prone to collecting tonsil stones.

 Prevention of Tonsil Stones

 Unfortunately, some people are more prone to developing tonsil stones due to anatomy (such as larger tonsils with more crevices.)
 If a person is very prone to tonsil stones, the best course of treatment is to have the tonsils removed.
 It is always essential to maintain good oral health, including brushing twice a day and flossing daily.

-If you believe you have a tonsil stone or have any questions about them, please call us today to book an appointment.
+If you believe you have a tonsil stone or have any questions about them, it is best to see your family doctor for an assessment.